fpga-theremin/sensors/fpga_sensor/README.md

 Sensor I2S Pins:

-* I2S_BCLK - bit clock
+* *I2S_BCLK* IN: bit clock
-* I2S_LRCK - left/right channel
+* *I2S_LRCK* IN: left/right channel
-* I2S_DO   - I2S data output from sensor (16/24/32 bits) - left channel value contains measurement from this sensor, right channel value may replicate left channel value from I2S_DI
+* *I2S_DO*   OUT: I2S data output from sensor (16/24/32 bits) - left channel value contains measurement from this sensor, right channel value may replicate left channel value from I2S_DI
-* I2S_DI   - I2S data input to sensor - may be used to merge streams from second sensor (left channel) and replicate as right channel in I2S_DO, connect to GND if there is no previous sensor in chain.
+* *I2S_DI*   IN: I2S data input to sensor - may be used to merge streams from second sensor (left channel) and replicate as right channel in I2S_DO, connect to GND if there is no previous sensor in chain.

 Chaining two sensors using I2S_DO and I2S_DI allows to use only single I2S stereo channel (DIN) of MCU to receive data streams from both pitch and volume sensors.